-More than 64,000 local people in South Tyneside (around half the adult population) have now had at least one dose of the Covid-19 vaccine, with many in the most vulnerable groups now receiving invitations for their second dose.
-We are on track to reach everyone in the first nine priority groups with first doses by mid-April.
+More than 64,000 local people in South Tyneside (around half the adult population) have now had at least one dose of the Covid-19 vaccine, with many now receiving invitations for their second dose.

-If you’re in one of the first 8 vaccine priority groups and you have not had yours yet, please contact your GP and they can book you into a local vaccine centre.
+If you’re in one of the first 9 vaccine priority groups and you have not had your Covid-19 vaccine yet, please contact your GP and they can book you into a local vaccine centre.

-Local people aged 50-54 will receive invitations from local vaccine centres over the next two weeks – if they receive an invitation to a large vaccine centre like the Nightingale or Centre for Life in the meantime, it is OK to wait to get a vaccine locally if that is more practical for you.
-We’re asking people in the age 50-54 group not to call your practice to ask about your jab – you’ll be invited in the next two weeks.
+Local people aged 35-49 will receive invitations from local vaccine centres over the next two weeks – if they receive an invitation to a large vaccine centre like the Nightingale or Centre for Life in the meantime, it is OK to wait to get a vaccine locally if that is more practical for you.

 CHANGES TO OUR APPOINTMENTS

 Due to the rapidly changing COVID-19 or Coronavirus pandemic, we are following national guidance and changing the way we operate until further notice.
 Patients will be offered a telephone consultation with a clinician and if a face to face appointment is deemed necessary, you will then be seen at the practice in a safe way